17th Feb 2026

 Patients will experience minimal discomfort during the treatment.
 Recovery time after the treatment is typically a couple of days, although this varies on a patient-to-patient basis.
 Ultherapy offers minimal downtime compared to surgical options, allowing you to quickly resume daily activities.

-Ultherapy treatments cost from £3,000.
+Ultherapy treatments cost from £3,500.
 To find out more click here.

 Full Facelift & Neck Lift, Deep Plane Facelift or Jowl lift

-The cost for a full facelift starts from £9,500.
+The cost for a full facelift starts from £10,500.

 Deep Plane facelift addresses the deep structures beneath the skin called the deeper facial musculature.
 The surgical procedure involves repositioning and lifting the deeper tissues, resulting in a natural facelift.
-Prices start from £13,000.
+Prices start from £17,000.

 A jowl lift or lower face lift improves the appearance of the lower face by removing excess skin and tones up the underlying muscles.
 The surgery aims to create a more youthful appearance removing jowls, correcting a sagging jawline, and creating a stronger more defined jawline.
 These surgical treatments can also address a saggy neck.
-Prices start from £8,500.
+Prices start from £9,500.

-For more information to create a more youthful appearance by removing jowls, book a consultation with one of our surgeons at Kensington Medical.
+For more information to create a more youthful appearance by removing jowls, book a consultation with one of our GMC Specialist Registered Plastic surgeons at Kensington Medical.
 Contact us on 0204 551 4892 today to find out more.
+Surgical treatment options are available for those with advanced sagging jowls or a sagging jawline.

 Mini Facelift

 The mini facelift tightens wrinkles, softens deep folds around the nose to mouth, and can also add lift around the jowl area, making it an effective facial contouring procedure.
 In addition, mini facelifts can help reduce marionette lines, which are the lines that run from the corners of the mouth down toward the chin.
 However, this does depend on the amount of skin laxity and sag.
+Mini facelifts are generally not suitable for individuals with excessive sagging, as significant skin and muscle laxity may require more invasive procedures for effective correction.

 The primary benefit of this procedure is that we can complete it in an hour or less.
 Additional benefits include no incision beneath the chin and minimal scarring.